patrickcgray/deep_ifcb/README.md

 # A Deep Learning Pipeline for Classifying Imaging Flow Cytobot Imagery

+This is a convolutional neural network for classifying IFCB imagery of plankton.

 ## Running the Code:

-the two notebooks you need are:
+The two notebooks you need are:
-- python/model_development.ipynb for training the model and running assessments with the train/val data
+- `python/model_development.ipynb` for training the model and running assessments with the train/val data
-- python/model_predictions_and_analysis.ipynb for making predictions on an arbitrarily large dataset as well as pulling out random or balanced samples from large datasets and running assessments on it
+- `python/model_predictions_and_analysis.ipynb` for making predictions on an arbitrarily large dataset as well as pulling out random or balanced samples from large datasets and running assessments on it

 ## Environment Setup:

-For env setup you can either use Docker or conda.
-I recommend conda for this case since it is typically easier to access GPU hardware without containerization but I have included the Docker in case you plan to spin this up in the cloud and need it.
+For env setup you can either use [Docker](https://www.docker.com/products/docker-desktop) or [conda](https://docs.anaconda.com/anaconda/install/).
+I recommend conda for this case since it is typically easier to access GPU hardware without containerization but I have included the Docker setup in case you plan to spin this up in the cloud and need it.

+#### If you use conda all you need to do it run:

+`conda env create --name ifcb_env --file=environments.yml`

+#### If you use Docker these instructions should get you set up:

 `sudo docker build -t deepearthml .`